 Can you imagine biting into this crunchy, buttery, cookie that is filled with flaked almonds, cherries and drizzled with a perfect, not-too-sweet icing?

-These cookies are incredibly easy to make.
+And these cookies are incredibly easy to make.
 Once the cookie dough is made, it is rolled into logs, wrapped and chilled in the fridge and then sliced and baked when needed.
-You could even dispense with the almond drizzle, just add the almond extract to the creamed butter and sugar part of the recipe, so that these retain that proper Bakewell taste and once baked these babies are ready to eat!
+Alternatively, you could dispense with the almond drizzle, just add the almond extract to the creamed butter and sugar part of the recipe, so that these retain that proper Bakewell taste and once baked these babies are ready to eat!

 Recipe: Makes Approximately 20 Cherry Bakewell Cookies